-The Dependent Childcare Fund was created through a special allocation of the Dean of the Faculty so that faculty members with children can more easily attend professional meetings and engage in research involving travel.
+The Dependent Childcare Fund was created through a special allocation of the Dean of the Faculty so that professorial rank faculty members and senior lecturers with children can more easily attend professional meetings and engage in research involving travel.

 Awards from the Dependent Childcare Fund may be used by recipients for dependent care at a conference, or at an alternative location (including at home), and may include those expenses incurred in transporting a caregiver (other than the faculty member and/or spouse/partner) or the child.

 Eligible members of the faculty may submit more than one request (and receive more than one grant) within a given fiscal year, up to a maximum of $2,000 in funding per fiscal year (July 1 - June 30).

 Requests should be submitted by email to Kuete Gayibor in the Office of the Dean of the Faculty at least two weeks prior to an event requiring dependent care, and must include the following:

 - The name and home department of the faculty member

 - Name, age, and home address of the dependent(s) receiving child care